 The literal translation of this is “withdrawal of the senses.”
 But it’s much more than that.
 It involves the progressive use of Mantra and Sutra.
 Withdrawing from the senses is the first part.

-Withdrawing from the senses refers to using a Mantra to reach the transcendent state.
+Withdrawing from the senses refers to using a mantra to reach the transcendent state.
 Then, while in this silent state, one introduces the proper Sutra.
-The use of the appropriate sutra will return an immediate experiential result.
+Using the sutra will return an immediate experiential result.
 This practice is known as Siddhis.

 Patanjali refers to the Siddhis as extraordinary powers.
 There are many schools of thought, as there are interpretations of these formulas.
 Perhaps it’s the controversy that kindles so much interest.
 There is no doubt about this aspect of Patanjali’s work’s historical and spiritual significance.